RolandGao/Gomoku/README.md

 If you don't have Processing already installed, go to https://processing.org/download/ and download it.

 Click on any .pde file and the entire project will load.
 Hit the play button to challenge the AI.
+To undo a step, press g.

 <img src="https://github.com/RolandGao/Gomoku/blob/master/example.png" width="500"/>